jMotif/SAX/README.md

 Built jar can be used to convert a time series (represented as a single-column text file) to SAX via sliding window in command line:

 	$ java -jar "jmotif-sax20.jar"
-	Command-line SAX converson utility, the output printed to STDOUT Expects 6 parameters:
+	Command-line SAX conversion utility, the output printed to STDOUT Expects 6 parameters:
  	[1] training dataset filename
  	[2] sliding window size